 Consider using tennis sayings in your marketing messages or offering tennis-free breaks for those who want to escape the tournament.

-Exam time – for some college students term has come to an end already, but others are just going through the exam season – stimulants, relaxation, escapism – they’re desperate for all three.
+For some students, term has come to an end already, but others are just going through the exam season – stimulants, relaxation, escapism – they’re desperate for all three.

-Or maybe you want to position yourself as offering a treat for exhausted final year students – indulgent cream cakes to celebrate after an exam, detox weekend breaks for when the studying is over, film nights at home, or a day out to enjoy the sunshine away from revision notes and frantic cramming.
+Or maybe you want to offer a treat for exhausted final year students – indulgent cream cakes to celebrate after an exam, detox weekend breaks for when the studying is over, film nights at home, or a day out to enjoy the sunshine away from revision notes and frantic cramming.

-Wedding season – as the Summer months approach, wedding season is getting into full swing and invitations are being posted out all over the country.
+As the Summer months approach, wedding season is in full swing and invitations are pinned to noticeboards all over the country.

-The season brings plenty of opportunity to satisfy consumer demand from brides-to-be, which is at an all time high this month.
+The season brings plenty of opportunity to satisfy consumer demand from brides-to-be, which is at an all time high as one of the biggest June Marketing themes.

-Consider pamper parties for the bridal party, stag weekends for the men, and partnerships with local crafts people to offer handmade jewellery and customised keepsakes.
+Consider pamper parties for the bridal party, stag weekends for the men, and partnerships with local crafts people to offer handmade jewellery and customised keepsakes for guests.